 Smart recipes from Turkish and Greek cuisines, carefully prepared and filtered according to the ingredients you have, are at your fingertips!

-A green refreshment that you can consume cold.
-You can get a different flavor by adding walnuts to the unique taste of pumpkin.
-You should definitely try this soup, which is easy to make and has high nutritional value.…
+A green refreshment that you can consume even cold.
+You can get a different taste by adding walnuts to the unique taste of zucchini.
+You should definitely try this soup, which is easy to make and has high nutritional…

-Spinach is a wonderful vegetable rich in vitamins and minerals, a source of fiber and antioxidants.
-This soup, which will support your immunity in winter days, can be consumed cold by adding plenty of yogurt and ice in…
+Spinach is a wonderful vegetable rich in vitamins and minerals, a source of fiber and antioxidants, with endless benefits.
+This soup, which will support your immunity in winter days, can also be consumed cold in summer…